 100 years since the extension of the franchise to 8 million women, CitizensUK is featuring interviews all week with the women campaigners who are fighting social justice and women’s battles facing communities today.

-Getting the vote was a was a radical change in progressing the power women hold.
-It was hard fought over decades of organising, protest and lobbying.
+Getting the vote was hard fought over decades of organising, protest and lobbying.
 Many things have improved since then, but there are still day-to-day injustices that form part of daily life for women leaders in 2018.

 Here at CitizensUK, members of our Nottingham Citizens branch have been organising on the ground to tackle misogyny – that being street harassment towards women, stalking, groping and sexually aggressive language towards women – by negotiating with local authorities, including the local police force.